Paleo-Laplandic languages

 Due to irregular correspondences in Sámi loanwords from Paleo-Laplandic, it can be theorized that the words were borrowed from distinct but related languages that were characterized in the west by an s-type sibilant, while in the east it was an š-type sibilant.

-Many words relating to the environment or reindeer such as ája ("spring") are likely loanwords from Paleo-Laplandic into Sámi.
+Many words relating to the environment or reindeer such as ája ("spring of water") are likely loanwords from Paleo-Laplandic into Sámi.
 The substrate words have no apparent parallels to any known language.
 Linguist Jurij Kuzmenko compared them with the Pre-Germanic substrate words but found no similarities aside from a distinction between central and peripheral accentuation.